dkhamsing/markdown_html/README.md

 ### Example

-Use `markdown_html` to convert a README to HTML in a [Continuous Integration](https://github.com/dkhamsing/dkhamsing.github.io/blob/master/deploy.rb) GitHub page deployment. :sparkles:
+Use `markdown_html` to convert a README to HTML in a [Continuous Integration](https://github.com/dkhamsing/dkhamsing.github.io/blob/master/deploy.rb) GitHub page deployment :sparkles:

 ## Contact